oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 Candidates are skipped when the zip file or source directory does not exist, or it does not contain at least one subdirectory hierarchy that matches one of the the expected GraalVM package hierarchies.

 Sources for application classes are retrieved from source JAR files or source directories derived from entries in the classpath.
-Retrieved files are cached under subdirectory _sources/src_, using the package name of the associated class to define the directory hierarchy in which the source is located (e.g., class `org.my.foo.Foo` has its source file cached as `sources/src/org/my/foo/Foo.java`).
+Retrieved files are cached under subdirectory _sources_, using the package name of the associated class to define the directory hierarchy in which the source is located (e.g., class `org.my.foo.Foo` has its source file cached as `sources/org/my/foo/Foo.java`).

 The lookup scheme for cached application sources varies depending upon what is found in each classpath entry.
 Given a JAR file entry like _/path/to/foo.jar_, the corresponding JAR _/path/to/foo-sources.jar_ is considered as a candidate zip file system from which source files may